 Good To Know

-1) If you want to stay in Potsdam for more than a day, book a hotel or other accomodation with booking.com.
+1) If you want to stay in Potsdam for more than a day, book a hotel or other accommodation with booking.com.

-2) While visiting Potsdam, go on a even more guided tours.
+2) While visiting Potsdam, go on even more guided tours.

 3) Looking for even more things to do in Germany, give some of our other posts a read.

 - 10 Cool Things to Do in Berlin (That Won’t Break the Bank) – Travelling to Berlin on a budget and want to enjoy the city?
 Check this list of fun & list cool things to do in Berlin.